-

 Ends approximately 21.00Save in calendarThe event has been downloaded Open the file saved on your device to add it to your digital calendar.Price:

-145-470 SEK50% discount for those 26 and under.
-10% discount for students, pensioners and the unemployed.
-15% discount for subscribers.The Main Hall currently has capacity for 1,770 people, spread across the stalls, first and second balconies and choir balcony.
+180-250 SEKDiscounts are available for students, seniors, and children up to 18 years old.The Main Hall currently has capacity for 1,770 people, spread across the stalls, first and second balconies and choir balcony.
 Each floor can be accessed by lift or the stairs.
 Due to the location of pillars, a number of seats have a fully or partially restricted view.
 These are indicated in the booking system.
 The hall has six wheelchair places.

 -